pintosmicaela/pintosmicaela/README.md

 ### 📷 Image processing

 - Final Project: The objectives are to detect the horizon line, rotate the image to align with it, and identify different types of cookies within the image.
 Made with Octave.
-    - Github:
+    - Github: <a href="https://github.com/pintosmicaela/img-processing-final"> Repository</a>

 <img src="https://www.animatedimages.org/data/media/562/animated-line-image-0379.gif" width="1920" height=0.5/>

 ### 🎮 Endless runner

 - A short and simple game designed to demonstrate the essential features of an Endless Runner.
 Developed with Unity.
-  - Github: <a href="https://github.com/pintosmicaela/endless-runner-to-explain"> Repositorio</a>
+  - Github: <a href="https://github.com/pintosmicaela/endless-runner-to-explain"> Repository</a>

 <img src="https://www.animatedimages.org/data/media/562/animated-line-image-0379.gif" width="1920" height=0.5/>